-- (1) The election of the eight directors nominated by our Board and named in this Proxy Statement to serve on the Board until the 2018 Annual Meeting of Stockholders and until their successors have been duly elected and qualified, subject to their earlier death, resignation or removal; - (2) A non-binding advisory resolution to approve the Company's executive compensation; - (3) A non-binding advisory resolution on the frequency of future votes to approve the Company's executive compensation; - (4) The ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the Company's 2018 fiscal year; and - (5) Amendments to our Restated Certificate of Incorporation to (a) remove the supermajority voting standard for future amendments to our Bylaws approved by our stockholders and (b) to remove the supermajority voting standard to amend action by written consent right.
+(1) The election of the eight directors nominated by our Board and named in this Proxy Statement to serve on the Board until the 2019 Annual Meeting of Stockholders and until their successors have been duly elected and qualified, subject to their earlier death, resignation or removal;

+- (2) A non-binding advisory resolution to approve the Company's executive compensation; - (3) The ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the Company's 2019 fiscal year; - (4) A Company proposal to amend our Restated Certificate of Incorporation to allow holders of 25% of outstanding shares to call special stockholder meetings; and - (5) A stockholder proposal requesting amendments to allow holders of 10% of outstanding shares to call special stockholder meetings, if properly presented at the Annual Meeting.

-Q HOW DOES THE BOARD RECOMMEND I VOTE ON EACH OF THE PROPOSALS?
+QHOW DOES THE BOARD RECOMMEND I VOTE ON EACH OF THE PROPOSALS?